qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 The following custom attributes must be attached to the entry point function:

-- An attribute named "EntryPoint" that does not
+- An attribute named "entry_point" that does not
 - An attribute indicating the total number of qubits used by the program
 - An attribute indicating the total number of classical bits required throughout the program to store measurement outcomes